History & Authorities

 The Commission Member Handbook provides a comprehensive overview of the Commission and its initiatives (updated July 1, 2018).

-The Governor appoints twelve members, nine representing a Congressional District and three at-large members, to serve terms of four years.
-In addition, the 1990 legislature added a student and a faculty representative who are appointed by the Governor for terms of two years.
-The Commission is not a governing board, but a coordinating agency that works closely with Indiana’s public and independent colleges.
+The Indiana Commission for Higher Education consists of fourteen members appointed by the Governor.
+The Governor directly appoints twelve members, nine representing a Congressional District and three at-large members, to serve terms of four years.
+In addition, the 1990 legislature added a student and a faculty representative who are appointed by the Governor for terms of two years, with support from a nominating committee.